Noah Fant Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Matchup vs. Kansas City

-- Against the Chiefs, Fant has averaged 38.2 receiving yards per game in his five career matchups, 2.3 fewer than his over/under for Saturday's game.
+- Fant's 38.2 receiving yards per game in his five matchups against the Chiefs are 2.3 fewer than his over/under for Saturday's game.

 - In five matchups versus the Chiefs, Fant has not had a touchdown catch.

-- The Chiefs have the NFL's 26th-ranked pass defense this season, surrendering 269.0 yards per game through the air.
+- This week Fant will face the NFL's 26th-ranked pass defense (269.0 yards allowed per game).

-- At 1.7 passing TDs allowed per game, the Chiefs defense is ranked 21st in the NFL.
+- With 27 passing TDs conceded this season, the Chiefs defense is ranked 21st in the league.

 Recent Performances

-- In last week's matchup with the Chargers, Fant grabbed six passes for 92 yards (15.3 yards per reception) and scored one touchdown while being targeted seven times.
+- In last week's game against the Chargers, Fant was targeted seven times and recorded six catches for 92 yards (15.3 yards per reception) and scored one touchdown.

-- Fant's 17 targets have resulted in 14 catches for 179 yards (59.7 ypg) and one touchdown during his last three games.
+- In his last three games, Fant has 14 receptions (17 targets) for 179 yards and one touchdown, averaging 59.7 yards per game.

 Fant's Denver Teammates